abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 It also helps to have your own professional email address.
 Your email address and your phone number are your two main points of contact.
 You can’t easily choose a nice looking phone number, but you can control the look of your email address.

-> An address like topbantz69@gmail.com might have felt like a good idea at the time, but it isn’t a great look when applying for jobs.
+> An email address like topbantz69@gmail.com might have felt like a good idea at the time, but it isn’t a great look when applying for jobs.

 ### Shout it from the rooftops